-Spam traps can be a good thing, although, it’s best to avoid them.
-While complaints are a great indicator that the expectations of your recipients aren’t being met, hitting a spam trap can show that consent or the age of your contact data may be the problem.
+Spam traps can be a good thing, but it’s best to avoid them.
+While complaints are a helpful indicator that the expectations of your recipients aren’t being met, hitting a spam trap can show that consent or the age of your contact data may be the problem.
 This is an excellent opportunity for you to make changes to your data collection, list growth and hygiene strategies.

 Fix the effects of a spam trap

 To fix the negative effects of a spam trap on your sender reputation: